-This report is about the HOPLIGHT Trojan and the recently released analysis which was conducted by multiple United States government agencies that was released on the US Cert website.
+This report is about the HOPLIGHT Trojan and the recently released analysis which was conducted by multiple United States government agencies that were released on the US Cert website.
 This malware is a backdoor used to steal sensitive data and modify infected hosts.
 The delivery method isn’t discussed in the U.S. government report.
-The threat actor behind the Trojan is referred to by many different names, but in government circles they’re called HIDDEN COBRA and they’re based out of the DPRK (North Korea).
+The threat actor behind the Trojan is referred to by many different names, but in government circles, they’re called HIDDEN COBRA and they’re based out of the DPRK (North Korea).

 The HOPLIGHT trojan is used to take the following actions against infected hosts:

 The analysis was performed by the following government agencies: FBI (Federal Bureau of Investigation), DOD (Department of Defense), and DHS (Department of Homeland Security).
 The sample size is varied to include twenty different malware samples.
 Some of the files (16) are used to start and maintain proxy connections back to the attacker’s command & control servers.
 These select “proxy networking” samples utilize valid SSL/TLS certificates to generate fake TLS handshakes to hide their activities with the bad actor’s command & control infrastructure.